fabio-sc/learning_log/README.md

-This material serve a django study, there is no real applicability.
+This material serves a django study, there is no real applicability.